-Prerequisite(s): ENG 102
+Prerequisite(s): Successful completion of ENG 102 with a grade of "C" or better.

 HIS 301 | History of American Christianity | 3 Credits

 The course provides a study of the development of Christianity in America from the Colonial period to the present.
 Attention is given to significant developments in the black church.